-In the twenty years since LBCCG was formed we have developed well in excess of 150 individual water quality improvement projects worth in excess of $3,800,000.
+Since 1992 when LBCCG was first formed we have developed and implemented over 250 projects in the catchment with a total value approaching $10 million.
 The majority of these projects have involved on-ground remedial works to improve the water quality of the tributaries that flow into Lake Baroon.

 Early projects between 2001 and 2005 were many and varied.
 They included fencing and revegetation projects on land belonging to Maleny State Primary School, Maleny State High School, Caloundra City Council (e.g. Willow Lane, Maleny Weir and Kings Lane Weir), Manduka, Erowal and a large number of private landholders.